nodejs/node/doc/api/n-api.md

 with the scope are invalidated.
 The methods available to open/close scopes are [`napi_open_handle_scope`][] and [`napi_close_handle_scope`][].

-N-API only supports a single nested hiearchy of scopes.
+N-API only supports a single nested hierarchy of scopes.
 There is only one active scope at any time, and all new handles will be associated with that scope while it is active.
 Scopes must be closed in the reverse order from which they are opened.
 In addition, all scopes created within a native method